 Everyone has a story to tell

 Tri-Seven Pictures is a Production Services & Consulting company founded by husband and wife producing team D.K. and Katherine Johnston in 2008.
 The duo first began collaborating on audio and video editing projects in 2006 in Anchorage, Alaska, and later developed their style and skill after relocating to Los Angeles, CA in 2007.
 Tri-Seven Pictures has since produced numerous award winning short films and various new media and beind-the-scenes content.
+Recently expanding into their first feature film "Army & Coop."
 While in Los Angeles D.K. attended an MFA program at New York Film Academy as a writer/director while Katherine began working as an independent producer and casting assistant.

 In 2010 Tri-Seven returned to Alaska due in part to the Alaska Film/Television Tax Incentive Program.
-Establishing www.alaskafilmmakers.com in 2011 and helping to develop events like Open Projector Night and Solstice Showcase in collaboration with the Alaska Film Forum helped make the Tri-Seven Pictures name and logo a recognized entity throughout Alaska.
+The two would later establish www.alaskafilmmakers.com in 2011 helping to develop events like Open Projector Night and Solstice Showcase in collaboration with the Alaska Film Forum.
+All working to make the Tri-Seven Pictures name and logo a recognized entity throughout Alaska and associated production communities.

 Professionally D.K. established himself as one of Alaska’s leading Assistant Directors and Production Managers.
 His work has taken him all over the Alaska, up and down the west coast and central United States working on feature films, commercials, political campaigns and reality television.
 Katherine has continued working in marketing and development for non-profit organizations.
-Most recently she was promoted to Director of Commutations and Marketing for Hope Community Resources.
+Most recently heading up her own event planning business Hey Girl Events.

 Of course narrative storytelling remains the main priority for both D.K. and Katherine.
 Tri-Seven Pictures continues to produce award winning films and promotion material year after year.
 Each project featuring both established and up and coming directors and on-screen talent.
 Each story exploring new genres and expanding the company’s portfolio.